George Ramsay (footballer, born 1855): Playing career

-Ramsay retired from playing due to a knee injury sustained during a match against Nottingham Forest in June 1882.
+Ramsay retired from playing at the age of just 27 due to an injury sustained during an early experimental floodlit match against Nottingham Forest at Villa's Perry Bar ground in 1882.
 He handed the captaincy to fellow Scotsman, Archie Hunter, but remained involved with the club serving on the committee.

 Management career

 Following the professionalisation of football in 1885, the club decided that it needed a full-time paid manager.
 The following advert was placed in the Birmingham Daily Gazette newspaper in June 1886: